STUDY

 Types of Subordinate Clauses

-A clause is a group of related words containing a subject and a verb.
-There are two major types of clauses: 1) Main or Independent Clause, and 2) Subordinate or Dependent Clause.
+Clauses can be classified into two major types: 1) Main or Independent Clause, and 2) Subordinate or Dependent Clause.

 Example.